Results last updated: 6/15/2020

 Winning more than 50% of the vote, Carmen Rubio will be Portland's first Latinx commissioner.

-The top two candidates in this May primary, Loretta Smith and Dan Ryan will run in November to succeed late Portland Commissioner Nick Fish.
+The top two candidates in this May primary will run in a special runoff election to be held on August 11, 2020, to succeed late Portland Commissioner Nick Fish.

 COMMISSIONER, Position 4